sumeetmathpati/cs-gate/_dl/combinational-logic/adders.md

 ![Half Adder Truth Table]({{ site.baseurl }}/assets/images/dl-half-adder-truth-table.png)

-- The simplifies boolean expression canbe obtained by looking at the truth table.
+- The simplified boolean expression can be obtained by looking at the truth table (or you can solve using K-map).
     - $S = x'y + y'x$
     - $C = xy$